 The Trail: Once at the trailhead, walk down the well-maintained logging road amongst the tall firs.
 At the first fork, avoid going uphill and keep right until you see the first blue Ammonite Falls trail marker post.
 Be sure to follow the directions on these posts as well as the orange flags in the trees throughout your hike.
 The trail itself is nearly 5 km round-trip and usually takes about 1-1.5 hours out-and-back.
 Good, sturdy shoes are highly recommended.
 The trail does get quite saturated on rainy days, so opt for waterproof footwear if you can.

 Trail Continued: Follow the trail downhill from here for another half an hour or so.
 As you near the falls, keep the sounds of Benson Creek to your left.

 Eventually, the trail flattens and comes to an opening with a fire pit.
 Over the ridge to the left is the top of Ammonite Falls.
 Continue past this section, following the trail down the steep slope until the waterfall comes into full view!

 It can get pretty muddy during the rainy season, so be sure to dress appropriately.
 Until you reach the falls, the trail would be considered intermediate with some minor tripping hazards along the way…..roots, rocks, branches etc. Once in the clearing and in view of the falls, the hazards definitely increase.

 To view the falls from below, you will have to venture past trail boundaries.
-This is not recommended as the ropes are not well maintained.
+This is not recommended as the ropes are not well maintained and the bank is very eroded.
 To preserve the creek bank and stop erosion, the Regional District of Nanaimo does have plans in the future to install stairs, giving everyone the chance to see that beautiful view or top off their hike with a refreshing dip!